laurisbertelsmann/udacity-devops-project2/README.md

 ## Architectural Diagram

 ## Instructions for running the Python project
+to run this project execute following command from the cloud shell folder where your code is located:

+az webapp up --name devop-project-webapp --resource-group devops-project-2 --runtime "PYTHON:3.9"

 ## A short description of how to improve the project in the future
 ## Screenshots demonstrating key steps